Discover the Ultimate Fall Decorations in this Industrial Farmhouse Loft Tour

 Several vintage and antique pieces are displayed in the loft; many provide extra storage for out-of-season decor.

-The antique trunk and vintage suitcase both provide storage as well as rustic style and enhance the industrial feel.
+The antique trunk and vintage suitcase both provide storage, are rustic in style, and enhance the industrial feel.

 The floor lamp was added with a clear glass shade because it doesn’t block the view.
 The neutral rug works perfectly within the rustic industrial loft.
 The rug is vintage, but you can see this similar rug.